 Durable fabric and seams

 Ginormous size can be overwhelming for small dogs

 Squeakers can be loud (dogs love this!)

-The Outward Hound Invincibles Snake is joyously loud and is sure to be a favorite of any dog who likes squeaker toys.
-Unlike most squeakers, which have a single noisemaker, each segment of this toy has its own squeaker, which will keep making noise even if your dog manages to puncture it.
+The Outward Hound Invincibles Snake is joyously loud and sure to be a favorite of any dog who likes squeaker toys.
+Unlike most squeakers, which have a single noisemaker, each segment of this toy has its own squeaker.
+It will even keep making noise even if your dog manages to puncture it.

 The Outward Hound squeaker toy is made from two layers of fuzzy, tough fabric, with reinforced double seams, making this a durable pick.
-Most dogs would have to work very hard to tear apart the Invincibles Snake, pus there's no stuffing to make a mess if they do manage it.
+Most dogs would have to work very hard to tear apart the Invincibles Snake.
+Thankfully, there's no stuffing to make a mess if they do manage it.

 These come in 3-squeak, 6-squeak, and 12-squeak (ginormous) sizes.
 There are also other critters and shapes.

 We tested a ginormous snake, which was too big for many of our dogs to actually drag or whip around.
 Instead, they seemed content making the squeakers squeal over and over.
 The puppies also liked teething on the outer seams, producing a little wear and tear after a few days of use.

 Best for Smart Dogs: Outward Hound Hide A Squirrel Squeaky Puzzle Plush Dog Toy